OLIVER

 land connections can be traced and verified through the various DEEDS that

-when I can get to it.
+I have posted and I am continuing to work on the full story of their landholdings.
 There are still more deeds that I need to view

 and digest.
 Blin BROWN also mentioned that the Dublin branch of our